jfberma/twitterish/README.md

 - Make sure port 8000 and 8001 are free on you machine (these ports are used by the backend and the web app).
 If you _really_ want to change the ports you can go into the docker-compose.yml file and change them there.

-- From the root directory of the repo, run `docker-compose up --build`
+- From the root directory of the repo, run `docker-compose up --build` Note: sudo may be required for certain configurations

 This command will build and start the 4 containers.
 It will probably take a few minutes.
 Maybe get a coffee in the meantime :)